malinowakrew/numerical_methods/README.md

-# numerical_methods
+# Numerical methods
-Implementation of some numerical methods in python
+Implementation of some numerical methods in python.
+Explanation in Polish in every file.